spr-networks/super/packet_logs/README.md

 # Notes

-we use ulogd groups to categorize the packet:
+we use netfilter groups to categorize the packet:
 * group 0 == allow
 * group 1 == deny

-ulogd sets "action" to allowed or blocked depending on the group.
+and set action depending on what group is set for the packet

-## log pcap files
+## OLD log pcap files
 * modifiy Dockerfile to add ulogd2-pcap
 * enable pcap in ulogd.conf, see comments